harveyl888/harveyl888.github.io/_drafts/asynchronous.md

 I had been running a shiny app in which I could halt a long-running process.
 The process would update the shiny app and constantly looked for an updated shiny variable to inform if a cancel button had been pressed.
 The code had been adapted from a SO post at
 [https://stackoverflow.com/questions/30587883/is-it-possible-to-stop-executing-of-r-code-inside-shiny-without-stopping-the-sh/34517844#34517844](https://stackoverflow.com/questions/30587883/is-it-possible-to-stop-executing-of-r-code-inside-shiny-without-stopping-the-sh/34517844#34517844).
-Unfortunately, utilized the httpuv::service function in a manner for which it was not designed.
-At some point, when shiny and httpuv was updated, this functionality ceased to work.
+Unfortunately this utilized the httpuv::service function in a manner for which it was not designed.
+At some point, when shiny and httpuv were updated, this functionality ceased to work.
 Thanks to some help from Joe Cheng a similar functionality can be derived using an asynchronous function.
 A working example is shown below.

 ```r
 library(shiny)